saurabhkirtani/dht11-azureIoT/README.md

         *Congratulations!
 You have completed one part of this workshop.
 We will now move on to the cloud part.*

 10. Open your Azure account by going to https://portal.azure.com .
-If you don't have an Azure account, you can get a free trial here: https://azure.microsoft.com/en-in/free/ (For the attendees of the Iot NCR workshop on 18 June, 2016, you'll be distributed with free Azure passes)
+If you don't have an Azure account, you can get a free trial here: https://azure.microsoft.com/en-in/free/

 11. Setup IoT Hub in your Azure account.
 [Instructions here.](https://github.com/Azure/azure-iot-sdks/blob/master/doc/setup_iothub.md)